 When I landed my first SOC analyst role, it felt like the perfect fit for me.
 People have this misconception that cybersecurity is like being in the Wild Wild West, where everybody has to go out shooting, but there’s a lot of moving parts in running a SOC.

 Could you share some examples of skills you've learned on Cybrary?

 I’ve grown my knowledge and skills in incident response.
-Cybrary’s virtual labs afforded me the opportunity to learn and build my confidence with tools like Powershell and Splunk.
+Cybrary’s virtual labs afforded me the opportunity to learn and build my confidence with tools like Splunk.
 I was also able to earn my AWS Certified Cloud Practitioner certification after completing Nicolas Moy’s course.